 Inferential Statistics

-Uses sample statistics to infer relationships of the population parameters.This is most often done in the Analyze and Improve phases using hypothesis testing, correlation analysis, regression analysis, and design of experiments (DOE).
-Rarely is it possible to be able to analyze the population (such as the average weight of all sharks in the ocean) so a sampling strategy is employed.
+Rarely is it possible to analyze the entire population (such as the average weight of all sharks in the ocean).
+For this reason a sampling strategy is applied.
 The analysis of the sample is used to apply inferences to the entire population.
-The values may or may not be the same values for the entire population, but they are often used with a confidence interval applied.
+The values may or may not be the same values for the entire population so they are applied with a confidence interval.

 Hypothesis Testing